Nathan Healy

 01

-Hickory residents are exploring solar energy as a smart way to reduce electricity costs and become more energy independent.
-With North Carolina’s electricity prices increasing 24% from 2020 to 2024, many homeowners are considering solar panels for their homes.
+Hickory homeowners are choosing solar energy as a practical path to long-term savings and greater control over their electricity costs.
+With North Carolina electricity prices jumping 24% from 2020 to 2024, many residents are exploring how solar panels for home use can help stabilize their energy expenses.

 NORTH CAROLINA by the Numbers